function myFn() { ... }

 Or, write a data-turbo-method

-the desired verb (post in this case):
+attribute on the html with the desired verb (post in this case):

 <a data-turbo-method="post" href="/users?color=red">enter as red</a>